Grow your business with Rathly

 Source: U.S. Bureau of Labor Statistics, Orlando-Kissimmee-Sanford Economy at a Glance.
 April 2026 figures are preliminary.

-The April 2026 labor data also shows why healthcare matters during slower economic periods.
+The April 2026 labor data also shows why healthcare matters when other parts of the economy slow down.
 Construction, trade, transportation and utilities, financial activities, information, and other services were down year over year.
 Education and health services grew 3.7%, making it one of Orlando’s strongest large sectors by growth rate.

 Industry SectorApril 2026 Jobs12-Month Change